pivotal/docs-tap/tap-gui/cluster-view-setup.hbs.md

 # View resources on multiple clusters in Tanzu Developer Portal

-You can configure Tanzu Developer Portal (commonly called TAP GUI) to retrieve Kubernetes object details from multiple clusters and then surface those details in the various Tanzu Application Platform GUI plug-ins.
+You can configure Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) to retrieve Kubernetes object details from multiple clusters and then surface those details in the various Tanzu Application Platform GUI plug-ins.

 > **Important** In this topic the terms `Build`, `Run`, and `View` describe the cluster's roles and